 The Company has historically funded its operations primarily by equity financings and convertible promissory notes prior to the Business Combination and subsequently funded its operations through cash proceeds obtained as part of the Business Combination and related private placement.
 As of December 31, 2021, the Company's existing sources of liquidity included cash and cash equivalents of \$325 million.
 The Company has a limited history of operations and has incurred negative cash flows from operating activities and loss from operations in the past as reflected in the accumulated deficit of \$1,408.4 million as of December 31, 2021.
-The Company expects to continue to incur operating losses due to the investments it intends to make in its business, including the development of products.
 The Company has adequate cash balances that will be sufficient to fund operating and capital expenditure requirements through at least 12 months from the date of issuance of these financial statements.